bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.4.5.1 =
+* fixed fatal error caused by use of Pro function in settings page when Pro isn't activated, bug introduced in EM 6.4.5

 = 6.4.5 =
 * added RSVP functionality (re-confirming a booking)
 * add uncancel option so users can undo a cancellation if spaces still available